projecttacoma/fqm-execution/README.md

   --slim                                      Use slimmed-down calculation results interfaces (default: false) --report-type <report-type>                 Type of report, "individual", "summary" -m, --measure-bundle <measure-bundle>       Path to measure bundle.
   -p, --patient-bundles <patient-bundles...>  Paths to patient bundles.
-Required unless output type is one of the following: dataRequirements, queryInfo, valueSets.
+Required unless output type is one of the following: dataRequirements, libraryDataRequirements, queryInfo, valueSets.
   --as-patient-source                         Load bundles by creating cql-exec-fhir PatientSource to pass into library calls.
   -s, --measurement-period-start <date>       Start of measurement period in `YYYY-MM-DD` format.
 Defaults to the `.effectivePeriod.start` on the `Measure` resource, but can be overridden or specified using this option, which will take precedence
   -e, --measurement-period-end <date>         End of measurement period in `YYYY-MM-DD` format.
 Defaults to the `.effectivePeriod.end` on the `Measure` resource, but can be overridden or specified using this option, which will take precedence